 “When ignorance is our master, there is no possibility of real peace.” –The Dalai Lama.

 The Shaka Movement is important to me because the results of chemical agribusiness are directly negatively affecting everyone’s quality of life.
 Since eating GMO food there have been irreversible changes to the genetics of our gut flora.
 There have also been genetic changes to the soil microbes on land where GMO crops are grown.
 We have been exposed to pesticides and herbicides in the air, water and soil.
 The bottom line is we know that it is dangerous to let these things go on because we can’t see the long-term ramifications clearly enough to say that it is safe.
 The Shaka Movement recognizes that it is important to educate everyone about what changes are taking place in agriculture so that we can stand up for the Earth.

 Below is a favourite poem by someone that I love dearly.
 I tell it to myself in everyday moments, just like how I tell myself that I am lucky, purely because I am alive today in this world.
 Thijs, one of our YIP organizing members reminded us of this on our graduation day, and there was a part of me that just did not want to believe him.
 It would be easier not to believe.
 It would be easier just to get on with it, and not truly live each moment, each day.

-It has been four weeks since I've entered the Big Blog Exchange.
-Four weeks since I dared myself to start a project that has been years in the making.
+It has been four weeks since I dared myself to start a project that has been years in the making.
 Here is what I have learned.
-It is not about this contest, its about the people.
+Its about the people.
 Its about everyone near and far, dear or unknown that has sent their support.
 It is about each moment where my only task is to be an ear, to listen and to record.
 It is about receiving just as much as it is about sharing.
 One cannot be without the other.

 Today is a good start for all the rest because I'm ready.